sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 We can do that by adding to `Project.toml` a new `[compat]` section where we write down `DataFrames = "0.21, 0.22"`, that is we allow `MyAwesomePackage` to work with any `DataFrames` in the `v0.21.x` or `v0.22.x` series.
 In other words, we assume that the functionality our package depends from has been introduced in `DataFrames` `v0.21.O`, and it is still available in the `v0.22.x` serie.

 We also add `julia = "1.2.1"` assuming that our package works only with `Julia >= v1.2.1` within the `v1.x` serie.
+Finally, we now need to specify the versions also of the standard lib packages, as they become independent packages that may be in the future updated independently of the Julia core itself.
+We hance add in this case `LinearAlgebra = "1.2.1"` to the `[compat]` section.

 _**NOTE:** All Julia versions in the `v1.x` serie are "guaranteed" to be backward compatible with code wrote for Julia `v1.0.0`, but the reverse is not true, e.g. new features could still be added in the `v1.x` serie so that certain packages work only with them._

 On one side this way to manage dependencies brings a considerable burden on the package maintainer, as it is his responsibility to determine which exact versions of the dependent package his package works with, but on the other side it guarantees a smooth usage of his/her package.
 More information on Julia semantic rules can be found [here](https://julialang.github.io/Pkg.jl/dev/toml-files/#The-version-field) and in particular the requirements for automatic merging of the package in the registry are given [here](https://github.com/JuliaRegistries/General#automatic-merging-of-pull-requests).